 Barley for WordPress

 I now use this cool WordPress plugin called Barley for WordPress which will allow me to do just that.
 When you activate the plugin, lots of options come down from the admin bar.
-Also there are many inline option to add images, format text etc. So here are the cool features you can do
+Also, there are many inline options to add images, format text, etc. So here are the cool features you can do

 - Create new posts, delete posts